fogfish/gurl/doc/user-guide.md

 * `application/json`
 * `application/x-www-form-urlencoded`

-It support also receiving of raw binaries in case if data type is not supported.
+It also receives raw binaries in case data type is not supported.

 ```go
 var data []byte